cancer

 and docosahexaenoyl-ethanolamine (DHEA).
 Attenuation of cell viability,

-nutritional therapeutic use of these LCPUFAs and/or their endocannabinoids in
+of these LCPUFAs and/or their endocannabinoids in treatment of

 Our results show that both